MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/one-voucher.md

 Scenarios that require One voucher
 ----------------------------------

 The following scenarios can be accomplished only by using the One voucher functionality.
-These functional gaps will be filled through other features in the Fall 2018 and later releases.
+If your organization has any of these scenarios, you must change the GL parameter to allow entry of multiple transactions within a voucher.
+These functional gaps will be filled through other features in later releases.

 -   **Post vendor or customer payments in summary form to a bank account**